mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 ### TLS X.509 Certificates for MongoDB Deployments _HIGHLY ENCOURAGED_

 This requires AT LEAST six secrets.
-For each eash shard, config server replica set, and all the mongos instance there is one certificate for the client communications and one for cluster communications.
+For each shard, the config server replica set (CSRS), and for all the mongos instance, there is one certificate for the client communications and one for cluster authentication.

 The secrets contain the X.509 key and certificate.
 One key/certificate pair is used for all members of the replica set/shard/mongos pool, therefore a Subject Alternate Name (SAN) entry must exist for each member of the replica set/shard/mongos.
-The SANs will be in the form of:

 #### Shard Members

-The SAN FQDN for each shard member is as follows:
+A SAN is required for each member of the shard, this is the FQDN for each shard member, and is as follows:

 **\<clusterName\>-\<X\>-<Y>.\<clusterName\>-svc.\<namespace\>.svc.cluster.local**

 Where `<clusterName>` is the `clusterName` in the `values.yaml` for your deployment and `<X>` is the 0-based number of the shard and `<Y>` is the 0-based number of the shard member.